 I cut my political teeth in the Bay and have a lot of loving community here.
 Who I am and how I see the world is very much shaped by these things and for that I'm thankful.

 I put a lot of energy, if not all of it, into becoming a more connected person to my values and things I care about.
-That includes making more time for fun and alivening things (like contra dancing!), reconstructing the relationships I have with my family, healing trauma with community organizers so we can be more effective and compelling in social and environmental justice movements, and arranging my life well to eventually have a family.
+That includes making more time for enlivening things (like contra dancing!), reconstructing the relationships I have with my family, healing trauma with community organizers, and arranging my life well to eventually have an awesome, loving family.

 running long distances,